-SAN DIEGO — In a California federal court dispute over breached reinsurance agreements from fraudulent transfers, a reinsurer on July 27 sought summary judgment against the former owners of an insurance brokerage company for payment of a $3.2 million judgment (Odyssey Reinsurance Co. v.
+SAN DIEGO — In a case over breached reinsurance agreements from fraudulent transfers, a California federal judge on Oct.
+15 allowed an insurance broker’s former owner time to respond to why she should not be held in contempt of court regarding an injunction order (Odyssey Reinsurance Co. v.
 Richard Keith Nagby, et al., No. 16-3038, S.D.
 Calif.).

-LOS ANGELES — Two insurers allege in a July 18 complaint filed in a California federal court that three other insurers owe equitable contribution for the defense of an underlying construction defects case against a mutual additional insured (St. Paul Mercury Insurance Co., et al. v.
-Everest National Insurance Co., et al., No. 18-06222, C.D.
+LOS ANGELES — Insurance companies in an Oct.
+17 complaint in a California federal court request equitable contribution from two other insurers of $1.3 million incurred in the defense of seven underlying construction defects actions (Travelers Property Casualty Company of America, et al. v.
+Lexington Insurance Co., et al., No. 18-08964, C.D.
 Calif.).

-SACRAMENTO, Calif. — A California federal judge on July 17 extended deadlines for a class certification motion, a response and a reply in two putative class actions over a reinsurance participation agreement (RPA) (Shasta Linen Supply Inc. v.
+SACRAMENTO, Calif. — A reinsurer and its affiliates in an Oct.
+12 opposition brief ask that a California federal court deny classification in two putative class actions over a reinsurance participation agreement (RPA) of hundreds of California businesses that bought a workers’ compensation program (Shasta Linen Supply Inc. v.
 Applied Underwriters Inc., et al., Nos.
 16-00158 & 16-01211, E.D.
 Calif.).

 RIVERSIDE, Calif. — A California appeals panel on Oct.
 25 found that a property owner’s loss of the ability to use a property as a nightclub following a fatal shooting constituted property damage under a security guard service provider’s insurance policy, reversing a lower court’s ruling that there is no coverage under the policy (Thee Sombrero, Inc. v.
 Scottsdale Insurance Company, No. E067505, Calif.
 App., 4th Dist., Div.
 2, 2018 Cal.
 App.
 LEXIS 966).